There are three types of order attribution in Ometria:

 If you choose to change your attribution window, be aware that the attribution is not retroactively updated - if you had a two hour window one week and a 7 day window the next week, your order attribution for week 1 will always be two hours, and week 2 will always be 7 days, even if you change it again.

-Contact your customer success manager for more information.
+Contact your Customer Success Representative for more information.

 Attributing purchases across multiple devices